scapegoatjpg/scapegoatjpg/README.md

 - Pixel styled Fantasy RPG
 - An app *that's all I'm willing to share*
 - Facial Recognition Profiled Smart Mirror
+- Personal Home Server

 Currently, I am a high school Computer Science teacher at Klein Oak High School, so I am getting used to managing class time and planning along with my personal life and projects that I wish to work on.
 More specifically, I teach Computer Science 1, 2, and 3, along with AP Computer Science Principles and Foundations of Cybersecurity.

 Along with my projects and work, I plan to start a YouTube channel that will document my progress with my projects and educational videos on CS basics.
-Though, I'm not sure when I'm going to implement this, but I do plan to soon, *perphas within a year*.
+Though, I'm not sure when I'm going to implement this, but I do plan to soon.

 I'll add on more onto this uwu